Limnoria/Limnoria-doc/develop/events.rst

 Reacting to URLs
 ----------------

-Limnoria's ``urlSnarfer`` checks incoming messages against a given regex.
-It avoids loops with other bots and ignores private messages.
+Using Limnoria's ``urlSnarfer`` will avoid loops with other bots and ignore private messages.

 .. code-block:: python